 - 3-Pack of Cables

-The rest of this article will provide more information on various charging options to use in coordination with Apple CarPlay.
+The rest of this article will provide more information on various charging options to use with Apple CarPlay.

 Whether you use wireless CarPlay or you prefer a USB connection, you’ll find a suitable charger for you here.

 View my video view of the best CarPlay charging cable below: